threefoldtech/home/contribution/development_process.md

 ### Home Repo

-Home repo is a specific one, its the starting point of all development.
+Home repo is a specific one, it's the starting point of all development.

 It links to all products & components
 Link back to used circles on projects.threefold.me